kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 On Kubernetes the [`Dataplane`](dpp.md#dataplane-entity) entity is automatically created for you, and because transparent proxying is used to communicate between the service and the sidecar proxy, no code changes are required in your applications.

-You can control where Kuma automatically injects the dataplane proxy by **labeling** either the Namespace or the Pod with `kuma.io/sidecar-injection=enabled`, e.g.
+You can control where Kuma automatically injects the data plane proxy by **labeling** either the Namespace or the Pod with `kuma.io/sidecar-injection=enabled`, e.g.

 ```yaml